More about Andrea

 Have you taken up any opportunities offered by NBS?
 How has this contributed to your university experience?

-“I have attended several extracurricular activities during my year, for example, a coding course and a volunteer program with the Institute of Directors and The John van Geest Cancer Research Centre at NTU.
+“I have attended several extracurricular activities during my year, for example, a coding course and a volunteer program with the Institute of Directors and The John van Geest Cancer Research Centre at NBS (Nottingham Business School).
 These projects helped me to develop other skills useful for my personal development and to expand my knowledge of areas unrelated to my specialisation.”